jlduartea/web-Design-Challenge/README.md

 ## Latitude - Latitude Analysis Dashboard with Attitude

 For this homework I created a visualization dashboard website using visualizations we've created in a past assignment.
-Specifically, we'll be plotting [weather data] (Resources/cities.csv)
+Specifically, we'll be plotting [weather data](Resources/cities.csv).

 In building this dashboard, I createe individual pages for each plot and a means by which we can navigate between them.
 These pages will contain the visualizations and their corresponding explanations.I also have a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.